 Not only do humid conditions make us feel sticky, but it’s also the best friend of frizz.
 If you live or are vacationing in a highly humid climate, you’ll need to alter your natural hair care and styling regimen with good natural hair products that keep moisture in but also lock out humidity.

 How about a quick backstory on how humidity frizz comes to the fore?
-The moisture from the air enters the hair’s cuticle causing it to swell and hair begins to revert.
-So if you ever wondered how your curly hairstyle turned into a bigger curly poof (sometimes this works in your favor, and sometimes it doesn’t), or why your straight hairstyle reverted in muggy weather, you know now.
+The moisture from the air enters the hair’s cuticle causing it to swell, and the hair begins to revert.
+So if you ever wondered how your curly hairstyle turned into a bigger curly poof (sometimes this works in your favor, and sometimes it doesn’t) or why your straight hairstyle reverted in muggy weather, you know now.
 Can you prevent it from happening?
 Of course, you can!
-Read on to find out how a good natural hair care routine can help prevent frizz from starting, and what products can stop frizz in its tracks.
+Read on to find out how a good natural hair care routine can help prevent frizz from starting and what products can stop frizz in its tracks.